 In April 2020, we received proceeds of \$0.8 million from a loan, or the PPP Loan, under the Paycheck Protection Program, or the PPP, of the Coronavirus Aid, Relief, and Economic Security Act, or the CARES Act, which we used to retain current employees, maintain payroll and make lease and utility payments.
+The PPP Loan matured on April 23, 2022 and bore annual interest at a rate of 1.0%.
+Payments of principal and interest on the PPP Loan were deferred for the first 16 months of the PPP Loan term.
 In May 2021, we received notice from the U.S. Small Business Administration that our PPP Loan was forgiven in full, including all principal and interest.